 - Tori Ten (Chicken Tempura): This fluffy deep-fried Chicken Tempura may also be your next addiction.
 The difference between Chicken Karaage and Chicken Tempura is that the karaage method is the meat being rolled directly with the flour whereas Tempura uses batter to get the outer crispy part, so Chicken Tempura will be fluffier and less crunchy.

 Chawanmushi means “steamed tea bowl”, and indicates steamed egg in a tea bowl.
-The texture is like the dessert pudding, but it’s a savory dish with dashi, soy sauce, ginkgo, boiled shrimps and a few more savory ingredients.
+This is an authentic dish from Japanese cuisine with a pudding-like texture, but it’s a savory dish with dashi, soy sauce, ginkgo, boiled shrimps and a few more savory ingredients.

 The taste itself is not too salty, and it is good if you are looking for a light protein side dish.